The AltaLink Indigenous Student Awards

 Deadlines: November 1, 2020, February 1, 2021, and August 2021

 AltaLink provides eight scholarships of $1,000 to students who are leaders in the Aboriginal community.
 This includes students from treaty 6, 7 and 8, and from the Métis community.
 AltaLink will pick winners based on financial need, scholastic achievement, community involvement, and life goals.

 St. John's Legacy offers a number of scholarships between $500 and $4,500.
-Last year, three King’s students won over $3,000.
+One year, King’s students won a total of $40,000 between thirteen students—one of the highest amounts in the country.
 To apply, students must have a B grade average.
 They must also provide a description of extracurricular activities such as employment, volunteer hours, sports, or wilderness activities.
 This scholarship is not limited to any one program.